xArm-Developer/xArm-CPLUS-SDK/ReadMe.md

 ## Update Summary

-- > ### 1.4.0

-  - Support windows platform
-  - Support servo cartesian interface

-- > ### 1.3.0
+- > ### 1.5.0

-  - Added several attributes
-  - Support tool coordinate system movement
+  - The new parameter of `set_servo_cartisian` interface is used to support servo cartisian movement of tool coordinate system
-  - Support joint range limitation, collision rebound setting
+  - Support delayed trigger digital IO
-  - Support user coordinate system setting
+  - Support position detection trigger digital IO
+  - Support configure the stop state to automatically reset IO signal
+  - Support motion commands based on axis angle
+  - Support to calculate the offset between two points
-  - Support the status of the air pump
+  - Support for blocky code conversion and operation of xArmStudio1.5.0
-  - Added counter interface

 ## Linux